Milwaukee Saint Patrick's Day Parade: Return to Downtown Milwaukee

 The Westown Business Development organization in downtown Milwaukee had been holding a parade on March 17 each year.
 The attendance was sparse, and the organization was looking for ways to increase attendance.
 They made a proposal initially in 2000, and after negotiations broke down with the Shamrock Club and the Bluemound Business group, another proposal was put in place.
 The two organizations agreed to move the 2002 parade downtown.

 The parade took place in downtown Milwaukee in 2002.
 The original parade route was from 6th and Wisconsin, east to Water Street, north on Water Street, and west on Juneau Avenue to Old World Third Street to Wells and Plankinton.

-In 2004, the route was changed to go north on Plankinton Avenue to Old World Third Street, then to Juneau, east to Water Street, and terminating at Highland Boulevard.
+In 2004, the route was changed to go north on Plankinton Avenue to Old World Third Street, now Martin Luther King Drive, then to Juneau, east to Water Street, and terminating at Highland Boulevard.
 The change was done at the request of the Marcus Center for the Performing Arts, as the parade was blocking access to the center for Saturday matinees.
 The parade steps off at The Avenue, formerly the Shops of Grand Avenue on MLK and Wisconsin.